[Commander] Talius was stunned.

 The AI used all the sensory information it could collect to supplement its data on the situation.
 Every move it made was a measured effort, every twitch of his eyes was calculated.

 <WARNING: UNKNOWN ENERGY SIGNATURE DETECTED!
-ALTERING SIMULATION TO ACCOUNT FOR NEW DATA!>
+ALTERING SIMULATION TO ACCOUNT FOR NEW DATA.>

-There was less than ten metres between both sides of the conflict, with Ethan located smack dab in the middle when the AI finished its calculations.
+A fireball?
+For real?
+Did someone just cast a god damned spell at my face?
+Ethan felt like screaming.
+There were less than 10 metres between both sides of the conflict, with Ethan still in the middle, when the AI finished its calculations.

 <Data analysis complete.
-Requesting Confirmation>
+Requesting Confirmation.>

-“Confirm, damn it.
-Confirm!”
-He shouted.
+“Confirm, damn it!
+Confirm!” he shouted.